 28 October 2017

 Over the years, I’ve often been involved in the RCIA program and its associated catechesis.
 It’s a wonderful experience to walk beside people who, called by God and assisted by his grace, have discovered the truth, beauty and goodness of the Church.
 Invariably, non-Catholic Christians entering the Church point out that they’ve often heard about how Catholics practice idolatry: the worship of “graven images” and/or saints.
 When their Protestant friends hear their considering becoming Catholic, they often object, “But Catholics worship saints, right?”

 RCIA students often complain that idolatry is the single biggest objection their Protestant friends have against Catholics.
 It seems many of our Protestant brethren remain convinced that Catholics bow down to images of the saints, especially the Virgin Mary.
 They’re convinced that Catholics actually worship the saints!

-If Catholics worship statutes, then they’re not Christians but pagans.
+If Catholics worship statutes or saints, then they’re not Christians but pagans.
 Obviously, this charge needs to be addressed because it poses a serious obstacle to healing the widespread division among Christians.
 On one level, the idea that Catholics worship images and/or saints seems silly.
 How is it possible for people to really think Catholics are so in the dark theologically that they would give worship to creatures and statues?
 Nevertheless, the stereotype lives on.

 The evidence offered for this alleged infraction is nearly always based on either direct visual observation or reports of what others have heard about what Catholics do.
 For example, a Protestant sees a Catholic kneel before a statue of Our Lady of Guadalupe and concludes that, based on what is seen, the Catholic is indeed worshipping an image.
 Either that, or the Catholic is worshiping Mary because he is kneeling before her in prayer.
 When Catholics are asked if they are worshipping a statue or Mary, the answer is “no.” Somehow, though, such an answer is deemed inaccurate.
 If a Catholic kneels before a statue, he is therefore worshipping it.
 If he kneels in prayer to Mary, he is therefore worshipping her.
 End of story.
 But isn’t that a simplistic, judgmental and narrow view?